Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Hiking Trail Description

 I’d wanted to hike Kaaterskill High Peak via Hurricane Ledge for a long time.
-It definitely lived up to the hype.
+It absolutely lived up to the hype.

 From the southeast, you begin at the popular trailhead for Kaaterskill High Peak and Huckleberry Point in Platte Clove — and this is the route a friend and I hiked for this trail guide.